FIGBERT/figbert.com/content/reading/complete/who-by-fire.md

 +++
-title = "Why by Fire"
+title = "Who by Fire"
 date = 2022-11-22
 [extra]
 book = "Who by Fire"